tii-racing/drone-racing-dataset/README.md

 ## Data Format

-For each flight, 2 CSV files are provided
+For each flight, 2 CSV files are provided:

 - One sampled/interpolated at the timestamps of the camera frames (`..._cam_ts_sync.csv`)
 - One sampled/interpolated at 500Hz (`..._500hz_freq_sync.csv`)

-Each CSV file contains the following columns
+Each CSV file contains the following columns:

 | Column Number and Quantity Name | Unit | Data Type |
 | --- | --- | --- |